Moonbois/lightning-installer/README.md

 ### Installing

-Check instructions in scripts/ folder for specific installer
+Clone the project to your home folder on your server and check instructions in scripts/ folder for specific installer